perrasimon/RectoMap/README.md

 ## 🔬 About this repository

 This repository provides a deep learning pipeline for the segmentation of rectal cancer and mesorectum from T2-weighted MRI scans.
-The second part of the pipeline, focused on predicting pathological complete response (pCR) after neoadjuvant therapy, will be released soon!
+The second part of the pipeline, focused on predicting **pathological complete response** (pCR) after neoadjuvant therapy, will be **released soon**!

 We trained and evaluated **two state-of-the-art models** for medical image segmentation: